House Passes Short-Term Spending Bill, Setting Up Shutdown Battle in Senate

 “Three strikes, you’re out,” he said, adding, “I guess the speaker has the best plan, and so we’ll just see how that works out.”

-But shortly before the vote Thursday night, the Freedom Caucus announced that it had decided to support the stopgap bill.
+But shortly before the vote Thursday night, the Freedom Caucus announced that it had decided to support the stopgap bill, having extracted other concessions from House Speaker Paul Ryan of Wisconsin.

 Traveling in Pennsylvania, Trump accused Democrats of provoking a shutdown to drown out discussion of the Republican tax overhaul.

 “I think the Democrats would like to see a shutdown in order to get off that subject,” Trump told reporters before delivering a speech.
 Eighteen members of the Senate Democratic caucus voted for the last stopgap measure in December.
-But many of those members have said they would oppose the latest bill or have suggested they were leaning in that direction, including Warner, Kaine, Patrick J. Leahy of Vermont and Jon Tester of Montana.
+But many of those members have already said they would oppose the latest bill, including Warner, Kaine, Patrick J. Leahy of Vermont and Jon Tester of Montana.

 Tester, who is up for re-election this year in a state Trump won by 20 percentage points, denounced the stopgap bill as a “disgrace.”